Lie 2-algebras of vector fields: Background and notation

 is an isomorphism of Lie algebras.
-Since $a^R(x,\gamma) = s(\gamma)$ the surjectivity of $a^R$ is equivalent to the essential surjectivity of the functor $f$.
+Since $a^R_{\langle f \rangle}(x,\gamma) = s(\gamma)$ the surjectivity of $a^R_{\langle f \rangle}$ is equivalent to the essential surjectivity of the functor $f$.
 The fullness of $f$ translates into $\varphi$ being onto and faithfulness of $f$ translates into $\varphi$ being 1-1. \end{proof} We now apply Proposition~\ref{prop:Pronk} to conclude that $\langle \quad \rangle :\Lietwo_{strict} \to \Lietwo$ is the localization of $\Lietwo_{strict} $ at the class of essential equivalences.
 See also Theorem~\ref{thm:loc} below for a similar argument.

 \begin{remark} A reader familiar with Noohi's butterflies (see \cite{Noohi} and reference therein) should not have much trouble showing that the bicategory $\Lietwo$ of Lie 2-algebras defined above is equivalent to the bicategory of crossed modules of Lie algebras, butterflies and isomorphisms of butterflies.

-Alternatively, this equivalence can be seen as an equivalence of localizations of equivalent 2-categories.
+Alternatively, this equivalence can be seen as an equivalence of localizations of two equivalent 2-categories.
 Indeed, as recalled above the strict 2-category of Lie 2-algebras is equivalent to the 2-category of crossed modules of Lie algebras.
 Noohi's butterflies localize crossed modules at the class of 1-morphisms that correspond precisely to the class of essential equivalences of Lie 2-algebras. \end{remark}